6.1 Estimate and communicate annual nutrient loads from stormwater

 Recognition programs can motivate and engage citizens to protect their local waters, and drive community momemtum for positive change.

-7.4 Support and promote green infrastructure demonstration projects on publicly accessible properties with interpretive signage and self-guided tours
+7.4 Support and promote green infrastructure demonstration projects with interpretive signage on publicly accessible properties

 Visibility and awareness of successful green infrastructure projects can be increased through interpretive signage, demonstration sites, and guided or self-guided tours at publicly accessible places such as parks, government buildings, botanical gardens and museums.

-8.1 Restore and enhance wetland and shoreline habitats to increase nutrient uptake and storage by plants
+8.1 Restore and enhance wetland and shoreline hydrology and habitats to increase nutrient uptake and storage by plants

 Protecting, restoring and enhancing wetlands and shorelines is among the most cost-effective nutrient reduction and climate mitigation tools available to communities.